mrkem598/joshbrostoff.github.io/_posts/2018-04-07-bulk_upload.md

     //Catalog Item sys_id which you want to bulk upload var item = cart.addItem('fa05539c6f9bde80c7fe90264b3ee409');
     ```
-7. Run the transform and within seconds your requests are created!
+7. Run the transform, and within seconds your Requests and Requested Items are created.

 Here is the complete onBefore script: